spantaleev/sijax-python/docs/usage.rst

 The functions that you expose can be called *Response* functions or *Handler* functions.

-All functions receive a response object (as their first argument) which is an instance of :class:`sijax.response.BaseResponse.BaseResponse`.
+All functions receive a response object (as their first argument) which is an instance of :class:`sijax.response.BaseResponse`.
 The Response function should use that argument to feed data back to the browser.
 You do that by calling one of the many methods that it provides.

 Registering functions
 ---------------------

-To register/expose a function you use the :meth:`sijax.Sijax.Sijax.register_callback` method:
+To register/expose a function you use the :meth:`sijax.Sijax.register_callback` method:

-.. automethod:: sijax.Sijax.Sijax.register_callback
+.. automethod:: sijax.Sijax.register_callback
    :noindex:

 Let's take a look at an example function and a way of calling it::